mycoola904/RM97Migration/README.md

 # RM97 Data Migration

 Welcome!
-This is a public, read-only Django project intended for educational, reference, or personal experimentation purposes.
+This is a public, read-only RM97 data migration project.

 ## 🔍 View the Code